South Africa beaches with warm waters (20C -25C in summer)

 Also: Hibberdene, Uvongo, Rocky Bay.

-Beaches on South Africa’s Western Cape coast
+South Africa beaches on the Western Cape coast

 Nature’s Valley Beach